The 18 Best Beaches in Hawaii

 Papaohaku Beach, Molokai

-Molokai receives far less visitors than Oahu, Maui, Kauai, and the Big Island—which means you have a greater chance of having some of its standout beaches all to yourself.
+Molokai receives far fewer visitors than Oahu, Maui, Kauai, and the Big Island—which means you have a greater chance of having some of its standout beaches all to yourself.
 Located on Molokai’s western end, Papaohaku—also known as three-mile beach—is one of the largest white sand stretches in the state.
 On a clear day, you can even see Oahu across the channel.